-Housatonic River - Conditions for the weekend should be good, with 1,200 12 inch and up Rainbow Trout stocked this week (10/26), relatively good late October weather forecast and recently improved flows.
-The river had been very low (near record low levels at times) but last week's rain provided a nice jumpstart with flows dropping from earlier in the week (currently 309 CFS at Falls Village and 401 CFS at Gaylordsville).
-Thursday's (10/28) precipitation may again increase flows some.
+Housatonic River - Conditions for the weekend should be good, with 1,200 Rainbow Trout (12 + inch fish) stocked last week (10/26) and good weather forecast and recently improved flows.
+The river had been very low (near record low levels at times) but last week's rain provided a nice jumpstart (currently 332 CFS at Falls Village and 371 CFS at Gaylordsville)..
 Morning water temperatures are currently in the mid 40's °F.